KevinLatino/KevinLatino/README.md

  # Hello There!
 I'm Kevin Latino 👋🏽

 I'm a software developer and a Web3 enthusiast.
-Here on my GitHub, you can explore my projects and contributions to open-source blockchain software (which are the majority of the forked projects).
+Here on my GitHub, you can explore my projects and contributions to open-source blockchain projects (which are the majority of the forked projects).
 I'm passionate about learning and constantly seek new challenges to further my professional growth and expertise.

 <div align="center">